Kortemme-Lab/pull_into_place/demos/ksi/README.rst

    $ cp ~/ksi_inputs/EQU.*.params ~/rescue_ksi_d38e
    $ exit   # log off the cluster and return to your workstation

-Now that the workspace on the cluster is all setup, we can make a workspace on our workstation that links to it::
+Now that the workspace on the cluster is all set up, we can make a workspace on our workstation that links to it::

    $ cd ~